 Questions: If you have questions about the application process please email NOAA@orau.org and include the reference code for this opportunity.

-The qualified candidate should have received a doctoral degree in Oceanography, Aquatic Sciences, Marine Sciences, Limnology, Biological Sciences, or a related field.
+The qualified candidate should have received a doctoral degree in one of the relevant fields (e.g. Oceanography, Aquatic Sciences, Marine Sciences, Limnology, Biological Sciences), or be currently pursuing the degree with completion before August 1, 2023.
+Degree must have been received within the past three years.